 DUTIES: Are you looking to take your career to new heights with a leader in healthcare?
 SUNY Downstate Health Sciences University is one of the nation's leading metropolitan medical centers.
 As the only academic medical center in Brooklyn, we serve a large population that is among the most diverse in the world.
 We are also highly-ranked by Castle Connolly Medical, a healthcare rating company for consumers, among the top 5 leading U.S. medical schools for training doctors.
-The Department of Radiology is seeking a full-time diagnostic radiologist, with sub-specialty training in Nuclear Medicine at NYC/Health + Hospital/ KCHC.
-Expertise in general Nuclear Medicine studies, PET/CT, Cardiac PET imaging, nuclear cardiac stress testing, diagnostic radiography, computed tomography and ultrasound is necessary for this position.
-The successful candidate will: - Build and promote the Division of Nuclear Medicine - Teach and supervise residents; - Conduct teaching conferences; - Participate in interdepartmental conferences; - Participate in scholarly activities as outlined by the Radiology RRC.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: - NYS Medical License. - Board Certified in Diagnostic Radiology - Fellowship trained and certified in Nuclear Medicine.
-PREFERRED: - Minimum of 2 years clinical experience. - Candidates with multiple subspecialty fellowships are highly encouraged to apply.
-Additional Info: * Please include the 5 digit line number and job title in the subject and body of your email submission.Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER
+The Department of Radiology is seeking a full-time breast radiologist to perform clinical and academic duties at NYC Health + Hospitals/ Kings County (KCHC).
+The successful candidate will: - Comply with the goals and objectives to successfully function within the Division of Breast Imaging at KCHC; - Act as a liaison with breast surgeons and radiation oncologist at KCHC; - Be an involved participant in the breast MRI program at KCHC; - Be expected to maintain a satisfactory professional performance of the faculty involved in breast imaging at KCHC; - Maintain and enhance productivity, quality assessment, performance improvement and peer review activities at KCHC; - Adhere to the breast imaging daily work schedule and participating in the on-call coverage at KCHC. - Interact with KCHC administration to develop community outreach programs; (DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: - Board Certified in Diagnostic Radiology -NYC Medical License - Fellowship in Breast Imaging PREFERRED: - Minimum of 3 years of clinical and teaching experience; - Ability to interpret breast MRI and perform MRI guided breast biopsies; - Ability to read other imaging modalities Additional Info: *Please include the 5 digit line number and job title in the subject and body of your email submission.Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 About SUNY Downstate Medical Center